Rugal/rugal.github.com/_posts/2014/2014-07-20-ssh-common-for-my-own-archetype-released.md

 #version log

 ###0.3
 Extract ExceptionAction and Message to this artifact.
+Remove otherException from ExceptionAction class.

 ###0.2
 Remove Jackson related class files.